 Finally, there is value to the animals themselves, as the animals in sanctuaries were in need of rescue for one reason or another.
 Sanctuaries can care for hundreds of animals depending on the size of their shelter, and those animals benefit from their programs.

 When considering all of the above values, it is important to recognize that not all of them yield the same amount of good in helping animals.
 Considering impact when choosing allocation of resources can greatly increase the number of animals helped per dollar.

 The primary impact of sanctuaries does not occur from the direct number of animals that they save (though there is certainly value in each animal that is rescued), but rather from the effects of their promotion and education efforts to encourage others not to use animals for food.
-Helping a flock of chickens is commendable, but when you consider that just creating one vegetarian spares the suffering of 28 land animals (8 when you factor in elasticity, an economics principle that states that decreasing demand doesn’t equally impact supply), it becomes evident that encouraging people to change their behavior provides the greatest value that sanctuaries offer.
+Helping a flock of chickens is commendable, but when you consider that just creating one vegetarian spares the suffering of 28 land animals each year (8 when you factor in elasticity, an economics principle that states that decreasing demand doesn’t equally impact supply), it becomes evident that encouraging people to change their behavior provides the greatest value that sanctuaries offer.

 With that in mind, sanctuaries could benefit from increasing their focus on education and outreach programs.
 These efforts should be prioritized in a sanctuary’s strategic plan, along with consideration on how to expand reach by enticing groups (not just individuals) of people to participate.

 Adoption programs can also increase the benefits found in sanctuaries.
 For example, Animal Place has an adoption program that allows them to take in a larger number of animals without incurring long-term direct animal care costs.
 Of course, there are still costs associated with the rescue and subsequent adoption, but having that program allows them to help more animals while using fewer resources.